origin

 Illustrative example: A ten-asset MVO run with a base-case expected return of 6.0% for European equities assigns that asset a 0% weight.
 Raising that single estimate to 6.5% — a change within normal estimation uncertainty — causes the optimizer to allocate 38% of the portfolio to European equities, displacing positions in five other asset classes.
 Nothing has changed in the real world; only the input assumption has shifted by half a percentage point.

 This instability is not a software bug or a calibration problem.
-It is a structural feature of the MVO framework.
+The instability is a structural feature of the MVO framework.
 The mathematics demands that the optimizer exploit every input difference it can find, and when inputs are estimated rather than observed with certainty, the differences it exploits are largely noise.
 Black-Litterman was designed from the ground up to address exactly this failure mode.

 The Goldman Sachs origin: Fischer Black and Robert Litterman